- A distinctive look

 - Excellent front seats

-- RC F is finally in the sports car game
+- RC F is truly in the sports car game

 - Punchy front end throws a curve ball on the design